-- Be certain that hydraulic fluid is clean and the fluid level is within 1⁄2" of the top of the reservoir.
+- Be certain that hydraulic fluid is clean and the fluid level is within 1/8" from the bottom of the threads on the reservoir plug.
 (See the Actuator and Axle information contained in this section of the Owner's Manual.)
 Do not fill beyond that level.
 Brake systems use DOT 3 (preferred) or DOT 4 hydraulic fluid.
 DO NOT USE DOT 5 BRAKE FLUID.
-DOT5 FLUID WILL DAM-AGE THE SEALS IN THE ACTUA-TOR AND CALIPERS, CAUSING FAILURE OF THE BRAKES THAT COULD LEAD TO INJURY OR DEATH. - Check for leaks in the brake lines and fittings.
+DOT 5 FLUID WILL DAMAGE THE SEALS IN THE ACTUATOR AND CALIPERS, CAUSING FAILURE OF THE BRAKES THAT COULD LEAD TO INJURY OR DEATH. - Care must be taken to avoid brake fluid coming in contact with the trailer paint.
+Brake fluid will damage paint!
+Such damage is not covered under warranty! - Check for leaks in the brake lines and fittings.
 Leaks will lead to loss of trailer braking ability.
-Present the trailer to an authorized MasterCraft dealer for repair

-- if lines or fittings appear to be leaking. - Aluminum wheels also require attention to routine maintenance, particularly in keeping them clean.
+Present the trailer to an authorized MasterCraft dealer for repair if lines or fittings appear to be leaking. - Aluminum wheels also require attention to routine maintenance, particularly in keeping them clean.
 Failure to do so may result in damage that is not covered by warranty. - The trailer and wheels should be washed weekly during boating season, and after every use if the trailer has been submerged in salt or brackish water.
 Use a soft brush, mild detergent and/or mild degreaser.
 A quality spray-on wheel cleaner may also be used.
 Ensure that any product used is specifically indicated for use on aluminum.
 (Many cleaners are too harsh and will result in pitting or other damage to the wheel surface.)
 Many car washes use strong chemicals and should be avoided when that is the case.
 Removing road film, contaminants and brake dust (all of which retain moisture) is critical to ensuring that the wheels will retain their luster and quality finish for a long period of time.
-Any exposure to a hard winter climate, particularly road salt and/or chemicals, requires immediate cleaning the same as submersion in salt water NEVER CLEAN HOT WHEELS.
+Any exposure to a hard winter climate, particularly road salt and/or chemicals, requires immediate cleaning the same as submersion in salt water.
+NEVER CLEAN HOT WHEELS.
 Allow wheels to cool or cool them with running water.
 If the wheels are too hot, significant damage can occur to the wheels.
 It is also important to seal the wheels with a sealant that reduces static and resists brake dust.
 Check at an automotive supply store for an appropriate sealant.